 Program and State Requirements

-All candidates must pass the Illinois Test of Basic Skills to advance past their first semester of enrollment.
-Candidates in all programs leading to Illinois certification are also required to pass an Illinois State Criminal Background Check.
+All candidates must pass the Illinois Test of Academic Proficiency (TAP) to advance past their first semester of enrollment.
+Candidates in all programs leading to Illinois Licensure are also required to pass an Illinois State Criminal Background Check.
 Policies and procedures for receiving Illinois certification must be met.

 The program requires 33 semester hours, consisting of 10 classes, a full semester practicum experience, and a comprehensive portfolio at the end of course work.

 Master's students in School Technology are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 (See SOE Policy: Academic Standing - Continuous Enrollment)

 A formal leave of absence may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.

 - CIEP 457 Implementing Technology: Organizational Strategies and Professional Development

 - CIEP 496 Program Evaluation